-In this section, we measure the abundance and clustering of galaxies in the mock catalogs we construct in \S~\ref{sec:mock_construction} for the PFS galaxy evolution survey.
-The purpose is two-fold.
-First, we use the mock catalogs to test our measuring method of number density and clustering for the PFS survey, as we did for the zCOSMOS in the previous section.
-Second, we use the mock catalogs to estimate the errors in the measurements and make comparisons with those obtained from the zCOSMOS sample.
-This allows us to predict the improvements of the upcoming PFS survey relative to existing surveys, such as the zCOSMOS.
+In this section, we measure the abundance and clustering of galaxies in the mock catalogs we construct in \S~\ref{sec:mock_construction} for the PFS-like galaxy survey.
+The purpose of our analysis here is two-fold.
+First, we use the mock catalogs to test our methods of measuring galaxy number density and clustering, especially the new method to correct for the bias caused by the flux-limited selection criteria.
+Second, we use the mock catalogs to estimate errors in the measurements for different surveys, and we make comparisons between the PFS-like sample and the zCOSMOS and VIPERS samples.
+This allows us to predict the improvements expected from the upcoming PFS survey relative to the previous surveys.